 The data driven identification of key corridors for Kentucky's freight system is needed to guide policy and investment decisions that impact the largest and most important freight users in the commonwealth.
-This identification was completed utilizing the KYTC Freight Generator Database and FAF.
+This identification was completed utilizing the KYTC Major Freight Users Inventory and FAF.

 The Freight Analysis Framework (FAF) integrates data from a variety of sources to create a comprehensive picture of freight movement among states and major metropolitan areas by all modes of transportation.
-With data from the 2007 Commodity Flow Survey and additional sources, FAF version 3 (FAF3) provides estimates for tonnage, value, and domestic ton-miles by region of origin and destination, commodity type, and mode for 2007, and forecasts through 2040.
-Also included are state-to-state flows for these years plus 1997 and 2002, summary statistics, and flows by truck assigned to the highway network for 2007 and 2040.40
+With data from the 2017 Commodity Flow Survey and additional sources, FAF version 5 (FAF5) provides estimates for tonnage, value, and domestic ton-miles by region of origin and destination, commodity type, and mode for 2017, and forecasts through 2050.
+Also included are state-to-state flows for these years plus 1997, 2002, and 2007, and 2012, summary statistics, and flows by truck assigned to the highway network for 2017 and 2050.44

-5.3.1 Exports
+5.3.1.
+Exports

-In 2010, the commonwealth created the Kentucky Export Initiative41 with the goal to increase international exports, which will ultimately lead to job growth.
-Since its creation, exports have grown from just over \$19 billion in 2010 to exceed \$22 billion, outpacing all previous years' exportation levels.
+In 2010, the commonwealth created the Kentucky Export Initiative45 with the goal to increase international exports, which will ultimately lead to job growth.
+Since its creation, exports have grown from just over \$19 billion in 2010 to nearly \$25 billion in 2020, outpacing all previous years' exportation levels.
 These activities have created over 150,000 jobs.
-In 2013, Kentucky ranked second in the nation for export growth (11.3 percent).
-Table 5-2 demonstrates the top nine international export categories for Kentucky in terms of weight and value.
+Table 5-2 demonstrates the top ten international export categories for Kentucky in terms of weight and value.